-I get this question from fellow salespeople -- both inside and outside my company -- all the time:
+I get this question from fellow salespeople — both inside and outside my company — all the time:

 How do you reach out to prospects for the first time?
 What’s your best prospecting email template?

-I always feel a little funny when someone asks me this question, because I actually find email templates to be a hard thing.
-I don’t like using templates all that much because I love to personalize my emails based on my research and what I have learned about the company I am working and the person I am reaching out to.
+I always feel a little funny when someone asks me this question because I actually find email templates to be a hard thing.
+I don’t like using templates all that much because I love to personalize my emails based on my research and what I have learned about the company I am working with and the person I am reaching out to.

 However, before we go any further, some ground rules:

 Never write a prospecting emails unless you have a reason to reach out.
 I'm not sure about you, but I'm not great at calling or emailing a prospect and saying “Hey, yeah, I'm calling for no reason … but this is what we do.”
 I'm a big believer in trigger events and use them as the basis of my outreach.